PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 The following are |roles| that are customized for PlasmaPy or come from various |Sphinx| extensions.

+.. rst:role:: commit

+   Links to a GitHub commit.

 .. rst:role:: issue

    Links to a GitHub issue.